12th Semiannual Competition

 During the previous competition, we received submissions from over 40 countries.

-Note: Artists that have been exhibited by the jurors are not eligible.
-Artists that have worked with the jurors are not eligible.
+Note: Artists that have been exhibited or are currently being exhibited by the jurors are not eligible.
+Artists that have worked or are currently working with the jurors are not eligible.
+Employees and / or students of the Boca Raton Museum of Art; SITE Santa Fe; School of the Art Institute of Chicago; Museum of Fine Arts, Boston are not eligible.

 Early entries are encouraged.
 Previewing will occur on a daily and weekly basis by Dave Bown Projects as submissions are received.